 Boulder Community Hospital has the most experienced robotic surgery team in Boulder County.
-Over the past three years, our specially-trained surgeons have performed nearly 500 procedures in the areas of gynecology, urology and general surgery.
+Our specially-trained surgeons and nurses have performed hundreds of procedures in the areas of gynecology, urology and general surgery.

-Until recently, surgery patients had to choose between traditional “open” surgery with a large incision or laparoscopy, which uses small incisions but cannot be used for all procedures.
-Boulder Community Hospital offers da Vinci robot-assisted surgery as an innovative option for patients.
+In the past, surgery patients had to choose between traditional “open” surgery with a large incision or laparoscopy, which uses small incisions but cannot be used for all procedures.
+Boulder Community Hospital offers an innovative option for patients -- robot-assisted surgery using the da Vinci® Si, the latest generation da Vinci Surgical System.
 This breakthrough technology is a minimally invasive alternative and can be used for many complex procedures.

-Thanks to its smaller incisions and greater surgical precision, da Vinci surgery offers important benefits, including:
+Thanks to its smaller incisions and greater surgical precision, da Vinci surgery offers important benefits compared to open surgery, including:

 da Vinci Robotic Surgical System